The Best Yeast for Home Bakers: Instant Yeast Vs. Active Dry

 This has slightly smaller grains than active dry and does not need to be dissolved in water.

-This is a type of instant yeast that is specifically formulated to work extra fast.
-Rapid rise is made by Fleischmann’s and is the most accessible brand.
-It is NOT the same thing as instant yeast..
+This type of instant yeast is specifically formulated to work extra fast.
+Rapid Rise is made by Fleischmann’s and is the most accessible brand.
+It is NOT the same thing as instant yeast.
 (I do not ever use this kind.)

 It always works.

-The packets you buy at the store have a much shorter shelf life and occasionally you will get one that has lost its ability to work, even if it’s not past the expiration date.
-This is why you will need to mix it will water and let it foam.
-It’s just showing you whether its still good before you waste all your time and ingredients.
+The packets you buy at the store have a much shorter shelf life, and occasionally, you will get one that has lost its ability to work, even if it’s not past the expiration date.
+This is why you must mix it with water and let it foam.
+It shows you whether it’s still good before you waste all your time and ingredients.

 Instant yeast, however, does not have this problem.
-It is much more shelf stable and arrives at your home vacuum sealed.
-It will reliably last more than a year, so you can just add it to your bread dough with confidence.
+It is much more shelf stable and arrives at your home vacuum-sealed.
+It will reliably last more than a year, so you can confidently add it to your bread dough.
 Never worry about fresh yeast again.

-Instant yeast, on the other hand, comes in a 1 pound block.
-You simply pour it into a quart sized container such as a mason jar and pop it in the freezer.
-Then you measure out the exact amount you need and don’t have to waste any.
+Instant yeast, on the other hand, comes in a 1-pound block.
+You pour it into a quart-sized container like a mason jar and pop it in the freezer.
+Then, you measure out the exact amount you need and don’t have to waste any.

 At my grocery store, a packet of yeast is about $1.50.
-Remember that a packet of yeast is good for 1 or 2 loaves of bread and that’s it.
-So the yeast becomes a big expense every time you bake.
-If you are using active dry packets, the yeast will be your biggest expense for each loaf.
+Remember that a packet of yeast is good for 1 or 2 loaves of bread, and that’s it.
+So, the yeast becomes a big expense every time you bake.
+The yeast will be your biggest expense for each loaf if you use active dry packets.

 Instant yeast, in contrast, is bought by the pound and is well under ten dollars per pound.
 This means it is pennies per use.
-You can bake bread consistently and not worry about the cost of the yeast at all.
+You can bake bread consistently and not worry about the yeast’s cost.
 This is a great feeling, knowing that you are truly saving money every time you bake bread.

-You can store it in the freezer and it to your dough while it’s still cold.
+You can store it in the freezer and add it to your dough while it’s cold.

-You just add it in and knead, like any other ingredient.
-It might feel weird at first, but just trust me.
+You add it in and knead, like any other ingredient.
+It might feel weird at first, but trust me.
 Toss it in there with the dry ingredients.
-Don’t worry about the order you’re adding things, unless the recipe is specific about it.
+Don’t worry about the order you’re adding unless the recipe is specific.

 Many recipes will call for instant yeast specifically, and then you can just use exactly what’s specified.